Lithium-ion battery: Hydrometallurgical metals reclamation

 Once leached, the metals can be extracted through precipitation reactions controlled by changing the pH level of the solution.
 Cobalt, the most expensive metal, can then be recovered in the form of sulfate, oxalate, hydroxide, or carbonate.
-More recently, recycling methods experiment with the direct reproduction of the cathode from the leached metals.
+Recycling methods experiment with the direct reproduction of the cathode from the leached metals.
 In these procedures, concentrations of the various leached metals are premeasured to match the target cathode and then the cathodes are directly synthesized.

 The main issues with this method, however, are the large volume of solvent required and the high cost of neutralization.
 Although it is easy to shred up the battery, mixing the cathode and anode at the beginning complicates the process, so they will also need to be separated.
 Unfortunately, the current design of batteries makes the process extremely complex and it is difficult to separate the metals in a closed-loop battery system.
 Shredding and dissolving may occur at different locations.

 Direct recycling

-Direct recycling is the removal of the cathode or anode from the electrode, reconditioned, and then reused in a new battery.
+Direct recycling is the removal of the cathode or anode from the electrode, which are then reconditioned and reused in a new battery.
 Mixed metal-oxides can be added to the new electrode with very little change to the crystal morphology.
 The process generally involves the addition of new lithium to replenish the loss of lithium in the cathode due to degradation from cycling.
 Cathode strips are obtained from the dismantled batteries, then soaked in NMP, and undergo sonication to remove excess deposits.
 It is treated hydrothermally with a solution containing LiOH/Li_{2}SO_{4} before annealing.

 This method is extremely cost-effective for noncobalt-based batteries as the raw materials do not make up the bulk of the cost.
 Direct recycling avoids the time-consuming and expensive purification steps, which is great for low-cost cathodes such as LiMn_{2}O_{4} and LiFePO_{4}.
 For these cheaper cathodes, most of the cost, embedded energy, and carbon footprint is associated with the manufacturing rather than the raw material.
 It is experimentally shown that direct recycling can reproduce similar properties to pristine graphite.

 The drawback of the method lies in the condition of the retired battery.
 In the case where the battery is relatively healthy, direct recycling can cheaply restore its properties.
 However, for batteries where the state of charge is low, direct recycling may not be worth the investment.
 The process must also be tailored to the specific cathode composition, and therefore the process must be configured to one type of battery at a time.
 Lastly, in a time with rapidly developing battery technology, the design of a battery today may no longer be desirable a decade from now, rendering direct recycling ineffective.